gregjohnso/docker_pytorch_extended/readme.md

-Creates a docker image based on jupyter notebook, and installs a handful of python utils
+Creates a docker image for running pytorch on nvidia GPUs with jupyter notebook support, and installs a handful of python utils.

-Note: One may need to change the docker image in the Dockerfile based on what was installed in step 1.
+Note: One may need to change the docker image in the Dockerfile from `pytorch-cudnnv6` to something else based on what the pytorch docker build is named .

 Steps:
 - On an Ubuntu system (e.g. aws) install current nvidia drivers: